-Longer Term Benefits of Free Lancers
+Longer Term Benefits of the Flexible Workforce

 As workers become exposed to many work environments through free-lance arrangements, they become more valuable.
 They build a knowledge base anchored in different products and services, different design and fulfillment models, and employer-worker “engagement models”.